 Dry Soil Elimination Equipment:

-Corn broom as well as handled dust pan
+Corn broom as well as a handled dust pan

 Mechanical hand sweeper